Deploying-Securely/VMP/policy.md

 * Organization-controlled code: Computer language of any type which a properly authenticated and authorized member (employee or contractor) of the organization can wholly move into and out of operation without further coordination with anyone external to the organization.
    * This would include a company-built application, including any third-party libraries included therein, running on top of a Platform-as-a-Service offering.
-   * This definition would exclude a Software-as-a-Service product, as company personnel cannot wholly move it into and out of operation themselves.
+   * This would exclude a Software-as-a-Service product, as company personnel cannot wholly move it into and out of operation themselves.

 * Financial loss: the cost of something occurring to an organization.
 This does not merely include direct losses due to forgone revenue, but also reputational damage, unplanned employee attrition, regulatory action, and litigation, among other consequences.